softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 1. Read **All** of the instructions here.
 If you have questions please ask them early.
 If you wait to ask questions right before the deadline it will be more difficult and you may lose time while taking the exam.

-1. Watch the video about the exam.
+1. Watch the video about the exam linked at the top of the page.

 1. Figure out your plan of how, where, and when you will take the exam.
 After reviewing the instructions and getting setup, make sure you have a device and place where you can take the exam.
 Also prepare a time to sit down to do it.